 Be sure to buy the boneless pork shoulder blade roast, as it is leaner than the pork shoulder picnic.
+A pork loin roast would also work, although it's a bit leaner and therefor drier.
 This slow cooks in your crock pot for about 16 hours so I started mine at night and let it cook overnight for 8 hours on low, then when I got up I reset it for another 8.
 Depending on your crock pot this may take less time, use your judgment.

 Crock Pot Kalua Pig

 Adapted from La Fuji Mama

 Gina's Weight Watcher Recipes